umd-fire-coml/2021-Monocular-Depth-Estimation/README.md

 train.py: trains and tests the model

-4. test: directory containing test cases
+4. test: directory containing test cases for the code in src directory

 5. .gitignore